kkartas/ETLForge/CONTRIBUTING.md

-# Contributing to ETLTest
+# Contributing to ETLForge

-We welcome contributions to ETLTest!
+We welcome contributions to ETLForge!
 This document provides guidelines and information about contributing to the project.

 ## Table of Contents